DigitalCreationsCo/reela/README.md

 # reela

-**One-line:** Generative AI cinematic video studio for creating high-quality AI-powered films and videos with advanced prompting and data-driven composition.
+Generative AI cinematic video studio for creating high-quality AI-powered films and videos with advanced prompting and data-driven composition.

----

 ## Overview